Teaching and Learning Certificate of Completion

-To earn a Certification of Completion, participants will finish six courses — two from each of the key areas (Pedagogy, Classroom Management, and Integrating Instructional Technology).
-Courses will be listed on the CET Web page
+To earn a Certificate of Completion, participants will finish six courses — two from each of the key areas (Pedagogy, Classroom Management, and Integrating Instructional Technology).
+Courses will be listed on the CET webpage

 and will be offered regularly.
 Each course will have substantial content — approximately three classroom hours delivered in person, via

 the Web, or in a combination determined by the instructor.
-Those who earn a Certification of Completion will be recognized at the
+Those who earn a Certificate of Completion will be recognized at the

 Faculty Honors Convocation, Staff Development Day, or college Pinning Ceremony.